Military Branch: United States Army

 Stephanie is determined to not let her injuries define her and will “never let the enemy win”

-Stephanie and her daughter currently live in TN in a home where stairs are dangerous obstacles, showering is a perilous task and the absence of other handicap accessible features can lead to further injuries and daily difficulties for an amputee.
+Stephanie and her daughter lived in Tennessee, in a home where as an amputee, stairs were dangerous obstacles, showering was a perilous task, and the absence of other handicap accessible features made everyday life more challenging.

 MESSAGES FROM SUPPORTERS